kyro46/assAudio/README.md

 # assAudio
-Audiorecorder-Questiontypeplugin for ILIAS 5.4 (for 5.2.x and 5.3.x see releases)
+Audiorecorder-Questiontypeplugin for ILIAS 6 (for 5.2.x to 5.4.x see branches and releases)

 ### Questiontype to record audio without a Java-Applet or Adobe Flash ###